jw1212/awesome-causal-learning/README.md

-# Awesome Causal Inference
+# A Collection of Causal Literature

-A curated reading list of papers on causal inference and learning.
-For more comprehensive resources on causal inference, see for example [Awesome Causal Inference](https://github.com/matteocourthoud/awesome-causal-inference).
+A curated reading list of papers on causal inference and causal machine learning.
+For other resources on causal inference, see for example [Awesome Causal Inference](https://github.com/matteocourthoud/awesome-causal-inference).

 ## Table of Contents